Thursday, February 24, 2011

 He doesn’t do much public speaking these days.
 But when the folks at Lambert Landscaping, based here and hosting the Next Level Network University, asked Carl to speak to the 120-plus owners and managers of the seven companies here he agreed.
 It turns out he has been a lifelong customer of Lamberts.

-alm and friendly voice and with more than a little folksy humor he shared some very powerful insights with the Green Industry professionals.
+Speaking in a calm and friendly voice and with more than a little folksy humor he shared some very powerful insights with the Green Industry professionals.

 I’m just going to relate a couple of his key points, hoping that you’ll buy the book, read it and put in practice what he’s learned over the course of his extremely successful career running a family business.
 At the core of his message were two fundamentals for anyone’s business success: 1.) absolute integrity and 2.) performance.